GoogleContainerTools/kpt-functions-catalog/examples/gatekeeper/warning-only/README.md

-# enforce-gatekeeper: Invalid ConfigMap
+# gatekeeper: Warning Only

 ### Overview

-This example demonstrates how to declaratively run the [enforce-gatekeeper] function to validate resources using gatekeeper constraints.
+This example demonstrates how to declaratively run the [gatekeeper] function to validate resources using gatekeeper constraints.
+The violations are configured to be warnings instead of errors.

-There are 3 resources: a `ConstraintTemplate`, a `K8sBannedConfigMapKeysV1` and a `ConfigMap`.
-The constraint disallows using `private_key` as a key in the `ConfigMap`.

-Here's an example Kptfile to run the function:
+Here's an example `Kptfile` to run the function:

 ```yaml
 apiVersion: kpt.dev/v1alpha2
 kind: Kptfile